How to Cook Quinoa (Fluffy & Tasty)

 - This toasting process adds a delicious slightly nutty flavour to the quinoa.
 Add the broth or water to the pan and the salt.

 - You can add in extra flavours if you want — garlic powder, onion powder, etc. Stir, and bring to a boil.

 - Lower to medium heat and cover, cooking for 15 minutes.
 Stir once every 5 minutes to ensure all the quinoa is being thoroughly cooked and so none of the quinoa stays on the bottom long enough to be burned.

 - You don’t want to cook quinoa for any less time than this else you will get mushy quinoa, and don’t stir it too often.
 Just allow it to cook.

-- When all of the water has been absorbed, the quinoa is finishing cooking.
+- When all of the water has been absorbed, the quinoa is finished cooking.
 Your quinoa should look fluffy and the seeds should be puffed up.

 - Remove the quinoa from the heat, and use your fork to fluff the quinoa a bit.
 This process helps to lighten the quinoa and releases some extra flavour.
-I like to leave the quinoa in the pot for about 5-10 minutes since the residual heat of the pot but not on the heat of the stove takes out any excess liquid and cool it down a bit.
+I like to leave the quinoa in the pot, off of the hot stove top, for about 5-10 minutes since the residual heat of the pot takes out any excess liquid and cools it down a bit.